 Marine reserve placement must account for the importance of places for resource use to minimize negative socioeconomic impacts and improve compliance.
-It is often assumed that placing marine reserves in locations that minimize lost fishing opportunities will reduce impacts on coastal communities, but the influence of the fishing data used on this outcome remains poorly … Continue reading New Paper: The importance of fishing grounds as perceived by local communities can be undervalued by measures of socioeconomic cost used in conservation planning
+It is often assumed that placing marine reserves in locations that minimize lost fishing opportunities will reduce impacts on coastal communities, but the influence of the fishing data used on this outcome remains poorly … Continue reading The importance of fishing grounds as perceived by local communities can be undervalued by measures of socioeconomic cost used in conservation planning

 The Conservation Planning Group is proud to announce the recent graduation of three of its members.
 Georgina, Rafael and Melanie received their PhD degrees from James Cook University in March 2016.
 All three were primarily supervised by Prof. Bob Pressey and undertook their research at the ARC Centre of Excellence for Coral Reef Studies.
 Dr. … Continue reading Congratulate our three new conservation planning doctors!